Skip to main content

 Minor in Finance

 Enhance your major with a Finance Minor that will be useful in every type of business by gaining the ability to understand and apply financial concepts and skills.
-The courses in the minor provide students with an understanding of individual investing, the scope and nature of the financial sector of the economy, and the challenges and opportunities for business competing in the global marketplace.
+The courses in the minor provide students with an understanding of individual investing, the scope and nature of the economy’s financial sector, and the challenges and opportunities for business competing in the global marketplace.

 Undergraduate Catalog